You are now in the main content area

 Scheduling Meetings

 You can use Google Calendar to book rooms and resources if they've been set up by your Google Workspace administrator.
-In your invitation, click the Check guest and resource availability link.
+In your invitation, select the Check guest and resource availability link.
 In the Find a Time window that appears, you can search for a resource or browse the list of resources.

 When you create a new event in your Google Calendar, you will see an option to invite Guests to your event.
 You’ll also see a link to include “Rooms, etc.” for your event.
 The list of rooms are called Global Google Resources.
 You can request a Global Google Resource be created for your department for rooms, or other bookable resources.
 These resources can be configured so they can only be reserved by members of your department or by individuals that you give permission to.